manojm-dev/devcontainer_for_ros/README.md

 4) Reopen in container
    - Click on reopen in container when asked
    - If not asked or it faded then, press `ctr + shift + p` then type `Dev Container: Rebuild and Reopen in container`
+   - Select Humble Nav2 or Rolling Nav2 as per your wish.

 ## 3. Usage
 Once the container is up and running, you can start working with the Nav2 environment.
 The container includes all necessary dependencies and tools pre-installed.